kfjahnke/envutil/README.md

     cmake [options] ..
     make

+recommended options for the build:

+    -DCMAKE_CXX_COMPILER=clang++
+    -DCMAKE_C_COMPILER=clang
+    -DCPACK_GENERATOR=DEB

+the last option is only useful if you want to build debian packages with 'make package'.
+Compilation with g++/gcc may or may not work - I don't check regularly.

-this should produce a binary named 'envutil' or 'envutil.exe''.
+'make' should produce a binary named 'envutil' or 'envutil.exe''.

 envutil --help gives a summary of command line options: